belitre/gotpl/README.md

 Started as a fork from [github.com/tsg/gotpl](https://github.com/tsg/gotpl) but this project looks abandoned

-Added some things from [Helm](https://github.com/kubernetes/helm), like the way they read values.
+Added some things from [Helm](https://github.com/kubernetes/helm), like the way they read values, and some functions for the templates.

 And some improvements by myself :)